secure-77/Perlite/README.md

 ## How it works
-On visiting the index.php, the site will crawl recursive for all markdown (.md) files starting in the $rootDir.
+On visiting the index.php, the site will crawl recursive for all markdown (.md) files starting in the `$rootDir`.
 Based on the folder and files structure, the sidebar (left menu) will build up.
 By clicking a file, a request with the path of the file will be sent to content.php, this checks if this file is in the current folder structure, get the content and call the parsedown.php to convert the markdown to the html.
 Obsidian image tags will be replaced by html img and highlight.js will be called for the code highlighting.